 My project this summer is walking the Berlin (and nearby) stretches of the river Havel.
 This is not so simple, because the Havel is a mess.
-It's hardly a river, it's more dribble of lakes down the west side of Berlin, with little canals and side-channels splitting off in all directions.
+It's hardly a river, it's more a dribble of lakes down the west side of Berlin, with little canals and side-channels splitting off in all directions.
 A line from upstream point A to downstream point B is sometimes hard even to identify, let alone to follow on foot.
 We'll just have to go where we can go and see what we find.

 A little orientation: on the left-hand side of the water-street map below, there is an approximate water-bounded rectangle labeled "Lkr.
 [Landkreis, or county] Havelland," enclosed on the north and west by the Havel canal, and on the long east side by the river-and-lake line of the Havel itself.
 Nearly all of Berlin is on the east side of the Havel: in some places the river is the border between Berlin and Brandenburg and thus, in Cold War days, the border between East and West.
 (The West is east of the East in this case, in a nicely Alice-in-Wonderland sort of way.
 It reminds me of an American acquaintance who, as a child, imagined the Berlin Wall not as going around West Berlin but simply going down the middle of the city from north to south.
 Why, she wondered, did people go to so much trouble and hazard to try to get over it?
 Why didn't they just walk to one of the ends and go around?)